adelinewang679/CMCV_FA18/documents/design-journey.md

 #### Purpose & Content

 [Tell us the purpose of the website and what it is all about.]
+The purpose of the website is to primarily provide information to recruits (current Cornell students looking to join or athletes looking to come to Cornell).

 #### Client Needs and Wants